glpi-project/docdev/source/packaging.rst

 -------

 GLPI public tarball is designed for ends-user; it will not fit packaging requirements.

-For example, this tarball bundle a lot of third party libraries, it does not ships unnit tests, etc.
+For example, this tarball bundle a lot of third party libraries, it does not ships unit tests, etc.

 **A better candidate would be to retrieve directly a tarball from github as package source.**